Student Input, September Opening for PS 33 Playground

-Score One for the Quad: Cinema Celebrates First Year Back
+Score One for the Quad: Cinema Celebrates First Anniversary of Its Rebirth

 BY SCOTT STIFFLER | One-year-olds aren’t usually this sophisticated — but the manner in which the Quad Cinema has chosen to celebrate the first anniversary of its rebirth is a self-aware exercise in symbolism and synergy that speaks to the bread and butter business of looking back, while wholeheartedly embracing the unknown.